 You were never paying for the software.

-People are watching agents write code, Claude build dashboards, and ChatGPT generate UIs in minutes, and drawing a logical conclusion: if the software layer is getting commoditised, SaaS is in trouble.
+That argument: agents write code, Claude builds dashboards, ChatGPT generates UIs in minutes — if the software layer is commoditised, SaaS is in trouble.
 Reasonable inference.
 Wrong conclusion.
+It assumes SaaS was ever about selling software.

 The stack nobody planned